-Fuels Hazardous Waste Illegal in Garbage & Drains Find out what to do with household hazardous waste Never Pour Down the Drain A few spilled drops of gasoline can contaminate large quantities of clean drinking water.
+Fuels Illegal in Garbage & Drains Hazardous Waste For safety reasons, we will not empty out any portable fuel containers brought to our Household Hazardous Waste (HHW) facilities.
+Please plan to leave container used to transport fuel to our HHW facility.
+NOTE: Portable fuel containers must meet state regulations.
+For more information on portable fuel containers, please visit the provided links below:California Air Resources Board – Portable Fuel ContainersFinal Regulation Order for Portable Fuel Containers Never Pour Down the Drain A few spilled drops of gasoline can contaminate large quantities of clean drinking water.
 Never pour gasoline on the ground or down the drain.
-It will harm the environment and could lead to an explosion.
-Store Only 25 Gallons or Less Fire codes allows homeowners to store up to 25 gallons in containers, which hold no more than five gallons each.
+It will harm the environment and could lead to a fire or explosion.
+Store Only 25 Gallons or Less Fire codes allow homeowners to store up to 25 gallons in containers, which hold no more than five gallons each.
 Store Safely Always store away from ignition sources, such as heat, sparks or flames.
-Store away from your house in containers with approved labels and lids that will prevent spillage.
-Find out more.
+Store away from your house in containers with approved labels and lids that prevent spillage.
+Read more safe storage practices for fuels.
 Ways to Reuse Fuel Gas-Powered Tools If you’d like to avoid putting old gas into your car, try using it in your gas-powered tools.
-Lawnmowers, leaf blowers and chainsaws can run on it.
+Lawnmowers, leaf blowers and chainsaws all run on gasoline.
 Give to Your Neighborhood Landscapers Offer unwanted gas to landscapers working in your neighborhood.
 They may be happy to take it off your hands, but make sure to disclose the fuel’s age.